 The next 55 minutes illustrate Legasov’s reasoning in giant pitch-black strokes.
 It’s chaos, even when it’s not.
 As Dyatlov (Paul Ritter) denies even the existence of a problem, self-protection overriding any human decency, the situation crumbles like the structure surrounding the exploded core.
 “Cores can’t explode,” the suits argue into the terrified, radiation-burned faces of their engineers.
 Firemen think they’re putting out a roof fire, idly picking up radioactive graphite that burns their hands into bloody mush.
 Locals stand out in flurries of radioactive ash, children dancing in it like snow.
 It’s horrific and Chernobyl places the blame solely at the feet of the leaders who claimed one for all while condemning ordinary people to hell.

-Craig Mazin’s script leans into the chaos, avoiding clean narrative lines or even clearly labelling who’s who and what they’re trying to achieve.
-What he creates instead is the sensation of a panicked wave hurling itself against a gigantic, perverse dam of deliberate obtuseness.
+Craig Mazin’s script leans into the chaos, avoiding clean narrative lines, instead creating the sensation of a panicked wave hurling itself against a gigantic, perverse dam of deliberate obtuseness.
 On the other side of that dam is a community unaware that there’s a wave or that it’s trying to put out a fire they don’t even know exists.
 No doubt the battle lines will become much clearer as the series progresses, but for an opening, all this blind panic is remarkably effective.

 Chernobyl is currently streaming on Now TV and Sky Atlantic